Research at the Department

 The research involves Renáta Németh (lead researcher), Jakab Buda and Márton Rakovics from the Department of Statistics.

 The overall aim of the research is to map Hungarian online political discourse from the 2000s to the present day.
 The transformation of the political sphere and the public outlines the content framework of our research.
-We analyze different layers of political discourse, including official communication channels (e.g. parliamentary speeches); different types of political press (e.g. online press, news portals, tabloids) as well as user-generated content (online comments, forums, blogs and public Facebook posts).
-We want to analyze not only the internal discursive content and dynamics of these layers, but also the interactions between them.
+We analyse different layers of political discourse, including official communication channels (e.g. parliamentary speeches); different types of political press (e.g. online press, news portals, tabloids) as well as user-generated content (online comments, forums, blogs and public Facebook posts).
+We want to analyse not only the internal discursive content and dynamics of these layers, but also the interactions between them.

 Digital data produced in online public spheres are primarily textual.
 Such data require analytical tools, which became accessible only recently with the emergence of the field of Natural Language Processing (NLP) capable of processing large-scale textual data in a systematic, automated way.
 These innovative tools provide suitable depth in results for sociology (Németh and Koltai, 2020).